 You can walk if you can tolerate it but try not to overdo it.
-Work on pelvic floor lengthening as you did pre op.
 Find easy activities you can do from your couch or bed and reach out to people on the phone or social media for some connection.
 Meditation can be a great activity during this time.